7.5 Interprofessional Communication

 Communication Strategies

-Several communication strategies have been implemented nationally to ensure information is exchanged among health care team members in a structured, concise, and accurate manner to promote safe patient care.
+Several communication strategies have been implemented nationally to ensure information is exchanged among health care team members in a structured, concise, and accurate manner to promote safe client care.
 Examples of these initiatives are ISBARR, handoff reports, closed-loop communication, and I-PASS.
 Documentation that promotes sharing information interprofessionally to promote continuity of care is also essential.
 These strategies are discussed in the following subsections.

 ISBARR